Jul 2021 (Updated Sep 2021)

 According to BIGI, Saudi Arabia—where women can only show their hands and eyes in public and must have a legal male guardian—is basically the same as Switzerland.
 Lesotho—the tiny country inside South Africa—is by far the most women-favored place in the entire world.
 Ooohkaaay.

-This isn’t to say that BIGI is bad—they specifically discuss Saudi Arabia in their paper—but that it doesn’t capture what we have in mind when thinking about a gender-equality paradox.
+This isn’t to say that BIGI is bad exactly.
+They specifically discuss Saudi Arabia in their paper.
+My point is that it doesn’t capture what we have in mind in this context.

 Other measures of women in STEM